rish-16/edm_pyg/README.md

 PyTorch Geometric wrapper of Equivariant Diffusion Models (EDM) for geometric graph generation.

 ## What is this?
 This repo provides a ready-to-use wrapper over the Equivariant Diffusion Model (EDM) by Hoogeboom, Satorras, Vignac, and Welling (2022) ([`abs`](https://arxiv.org/abs/2203.17003), [`pdf`](https://arxiv.org/pdf/2203.17003.pdf)).
 The [original codebase](https://github.com/ehoogeboom/e3_diffusion_for_molecules) relies on pure PyTorch, requiring dense batch representations of the geometric graphs.
-From personal experience, this made it difficult to train on graphs with >50 nodes with very small batch sizes even without an over-the-top GPU.
+From personal experience, this made it difficult to train on graphs with >50 nodes with very small batch sizes without an over-the-top GPU.

 ## Why?
 HuggingFace `diffusers` definitely exists but there are no go-to DDPM frameworks/libraries for graphs, let alone geometric graphs – at least none that work directly with PyTorch Geometric and sparse batches of geometric data.
 This repository seeks to address that gap.